Racial justice is at the forefront of all of our work at the YWCA

 The YWCA of Asheville is a proud member of the Racial Justice Coalition in Asheville, which includes fourteen organizations working to become a national model for best practices and improved police-community relations.

 One of the most influential initiatives the Racial Justice Coalition has spearheaded is the revision of the Asheville Police Department’s use of force policy.
 A community working group convened with the police department to revise the policy, which emphasizes de-escalation and accountability – holding officers to a higher standard than the North Carolina statute.
 The Asheville Police Chief has committed to training all officers to the new policy standards.
-Additional training on crisis interventions, body-worn cameras, implicit bias and use of tasers will be completed by the end of 2017.
+Additional training on crisis interventions, body-worn cameras, implicit bias and use of tasers has been completed.
 We are hopeful these measures will reduce incidents of violence – specifically within our black and brown communities who are disproportionately impacted.